supremeimposter/My-Vault/GATE/Linear-Algebra/Gaussian Elimination.md

   - LinearAlgebra/LinearEquations
 ---
 # Gaussian Elimination
-Gaussian Elimination is an algorithm for solving system of linear equations.
+Gaussian Elimination (or Row Reduction) is an algorithm for solving system of linear equations.

 ```merm
 flowchart LR